webtaxcpa

 and 2025 Tax Planning

 The cuts were targeted to reducing the Health Insurance Premium Tax Credit, Supplemental Social Security Income [SSI], Temporary Assistance for Needy Families, Social Services Block Grants as well as other agency-targeted cuts, for example, to the Consumer Financial Protection Bureau formed in 2011 resulting from a proposal by Senator Elizabeth Warren to return compensation resulting from financial institution fraud.
+[No appreciable change to the budget resolution]

 In order to try to put Section 199A into federal budgetary perspective, the cost of it to the taxpayers since its inception in 2018 has been estimated to be between $200 billion and $400 billion.
 Extending QBI from 2025 and 2034 is estimated to be conservatively $600 billion, and the Congressional Budget Office has estimated the cost in terms of increasing federal deficits to be as much as $4.6 trillion.